C-Harvey/CS-305-10886-M01_Software_Security_2025_C-2_Mar-Apr/README.md

 **Challenges and Helpful Parts**
 Which part of the vulnerability assessment was challenging or helpful?

 One part of the vulnerability assessment that stood out was working through the cryptography checks.
 It helped me understand where encryption could go wrong and how important key management is.
-Some parts of the testing process were time-consuming but gave me good practice finding hidden issues.
+Some parts of the testing process were time-consuming, but gave me good practice in finding hidden issues.

 **Adding Layers of Security**
 How did you add layers of security?
 What would you use in the future?